usds/website/README.md

 ### USWDS and custom styles
 We use USWDS version 3.
 Most of the styles are built off of v2.12.0, but the underlying framework is v3.
 The `scss` is in `assets/stylesheets/uswds`, with the entry of `index.scss`. `uswds-settings.scss` has custom variables and `styles.scss` has custom scss.

+### USWDS and custom styles
+We use USWDS version 3.
+Most of the styles are built off of v2.12.0, but the underlying framework is v3.
+The `scss` is in `assets/stylesheets/uswds`, with the entry of `index.scss`. `uswds-settings.scss` has custom variables and `styles.scss` has custom scss.

 #### Change theme settings

 Custom USWDS theme settings are declared in `assets/stylesheets/uswds/_uswds-theme-*.scss`.
 Use these files to [add or remove utilities, edit variables, or change how the design system builds](https://designsystem.digital.gov/documentation/settings/).